sujit-sahu/home/content/bookbmstdr/chap3/_index.md

   image: ""
 ---

-<a href="../Rcode/Chapter3.html">  R code for reproducing the examples in Chapter 3. </a>
 <p>
 	This chapter emphasizes the need to carry out Exploratory Data Analysis (EDA) before embarking on any modeling endeavor.
 EDA techniques introduced include non-spatial techniques such as histogram, pairwise scatter plots;